stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 user@VB:~/CAV2022-AeC/scripts$ ./run-exp ../benchmarks/additional/ -t 3600

-In VM, it will take about 3 hours on AMD Ryzen 9 3.3GHz with VM quad-core and 4GB memory.

 Following the Unix standard, the <PATH TO MODELS> may contain paths, including the star (*) wildcard.
-For example, we can run the 'thm-linear' model and the 'thm-poly' model using the following command:
+For example, we can run the 'bat-poly' model and the 'bat-ode' model using the following command:

-user@VB:~/CAV2022-AeC/scripts$ ./run-exp ../benchmarks/additional/thm-* -t 3600
+user@VB:~/CAV2022-AeC/scripts$ ./run-exp ../benchmarks/additional/bat-* -t 3600

 To generate a table from the log files, we provide the script 'gen-table'.
 There is one (optional) command-line arguments as follows: